Shipton under Wychwood

 Church Choir

 We are fortunate to have one of the finest robed choirs in West Oxfordshire.
-Bernard West is the choir master and organist.
-The choir consists of approximately 25 voices which includes 9 young people.
-It supports the worship at the main service each week, in the Anglican choral tradition.
-The choir also sings further afield, including singing the services for a weekend at a cathedral once a year: recent trips have included Worcester Cathedral and Southwell Minster.
+Dan Chambers is the choir master and organist.
+The choir supports the worship at the main service each week, in the Anglican choral tradition.
+The choir also sings further afield, including singing the services for a weekend at a cathedral once a year: recent trips have included Worcester and Lichfield Cathedrals.

 Bell Ringing